aruna299/terraform/README.md

 -->Plan: Terraform creates an execution plan describing the infrastructure it will create, update, or destroy based on the existing infrastructure and your configuration.

 -->Apply: On approval, Terraform performs the proposed operations in the correct order, respecting any resource dependencies.
 For example, if you update the properties of a VPC and change the number of virtual machines in that VPC, Terraform will recreate the VPC before scaling the virtual machines.

+## State File - Tracking the infrastructure
+Terraform generates a plan and prompts you for your approval before modifying your infrastructure.
+It also keeps track of your real infrastructure in a state file, which acts as a source of truth for your environment.
+Terraform uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.

+- Terraform configuration files are declarative, meaning that they describe the end state of your infrastructure.
+- You do not need to write step-by-step instructions to create resources because Terraform handles the underlying logic.
+- Terraform builds a resource graph to determine resource dependencies and creates or modifies non-dependent resources in parallel.
+This allows Terraform to provision resources efficiently.